 — Joseph Hughes (@nczeitgeist) February 25, 2014

 After all of the letters went public, visiting her Twitter page now looks as follows:

 Why she and others should definitely bully others

-I have no idea how many LinkedIn connections I have because I don’t find much value there, personally, but it’s over 2,00, so by Blazek’s connections, I would be within my rights to rudely respond to a request to connect.
+I have no idea how many LinkedIn connections I have because I don’t find much value there, personally, but it’s over 3,000, so by Blazek’s connections, I would be well within my rights to rudely respond to a request to connect.

-I also created and operate a Closed Facebook Group called “Austin Digital Jobs” which I think has over 15,00 members, so by Blazek’s standards, I would be within my rights to rudely respond to any new requests to connect.
+I also created and operate a Closed Facebook Group called “Austin Digital Jobs” which has over 42,000 members, so by Blazek’s standards, I would be within my rights to rudely respond to any new requests to connect.

-Our company has an email database that is hundreds of times the size of Blazek’s, so by her standards, I would be within my rights to rudely respond to a request to join any of our email lists.
+Our company has an email database that is thousands of times the size of Blazek’s, so by her standards, I would be thousands of times more entitled to rudely respond to a request to join any of our email lists.

 It makes sense, right?
 I mean, she’s a pretty big deal, so why wouldn’t she respond rudely?
 I mean, Mark Cuban responds to emails without belittling people, but this douchey lady in Cleveland is so high and mighty that she should most definitely bully people that are using social networking tools to actually network.

 I’ve hurt a few feelings, but come on

 Look, I have a group similar to Blazek’s, and I’ve hurt a few feelings in the process by calling spam out for being spam, and it is a pretty time consuming task to keep the group focused on legitimate jobs instead of event postings, fake Nikes for sale, work at home scams, and so forth.